Scholarship Name: Joint Japan/World Bank Graduate Scholarship Programme – JJ/WBGSP

 To be taken at (country): One of the preferred university (see link below)

-you need to apply to the university to get accepted into the program and also apply directly to JJ/WBGSP for the scholarship.
-The deadline for JJ/WBGSP scholarship applications for the academic year 2014-15 is March 27, 2014, 12 noon EST.
+You need to apply to the university to get accepted into the program and also apply directly to JJ/WBGSP for the scholarship.
+The deadline for JJ/WBGSP scholarship applications for the academic year 2015-16 will be in March, 2015, 12 noon EST.

 Offered annually?
 Yes